“To the east. Almost due east. About a mile. Almost to the horizon. See the white of his neck?”

-Start with good intelligence.
+Information, Please Start with good intelligence.
 From thousands of miles away, you must ascertain not just relative numbers of caribou in various huntable regions, but their likely timetables.
 Believe it or not, government can help with this.
 Alaska and most Canadian provinces hire biologists, game wardens and wildlife managers who keep tabs on caribou numbers to some degree.
 In places they conduct fairly regular counts.
 In many they’re involved in ongoing research as to why caribou numbers rise and fall.
 Demands for mining, oil exploration, hydroelectric projects and road building make it essential that governments understand caribou calving grounds, wintering grounds and migration corridors.
 As paid public “servants,” they’re supposed to let you know what they know.
 So dig in.
 Hop online and start searching.
 Or call agencies in your potential hunting area.
 Ask about caribou.
 Basically, you want to know where you’re most likely to find good numbers during your hunt, which will probably fall sometime from mid-August through September.

 Caution: Don’t rely on old information on this topic.
 Just because your Uncle Jed’s cousin Zach and his buddies all shot Boone & Crockett bulls from a drop camp on Lake Slamdunkatrophy five years ago doesn’t mean you will.
 Fires, winterkill, diseases, predation, overgrazing—lots of pressures could have decimated that herd or driven it to new areas.
 I wouldn’t even fully trust information from last fall, but I’d certainly give it careful scouting.